Instructions for Theses (SP, DT)

 - The seminar paper template including cover page and title page is available here.

 - 10-15 pages without the title page, contents, list of bibliography used, list of abbreviations used, and appendixes.

 Classification and number of attempts SP

-- Students have three examination attempts.
+- Students have three attempts for seminar paper.

 Content and progress of defenses SP

 - The SP presentation is held by an expert committee.